 Recent and current projects suggest that there are great opportunities for redevelopment of underutilized land.
 Two adaptive reuse projects in the downtown core finished construction in 2022, turning commercial buildings (formerly the Dick Bruhn and Rabobank buildings) into 68 units with retail and dining ground floors.
 The City also secured multiple rounds of Project Homekey funding to purchase and convert three hotels into permanent housing.
 In Chinatown, Mid Pen Housing and the City consolidated eight parcels into a 0.8-acre site and built an 88-unit affordable, permanent supportive housing development with ground floor space for a community art gallery.
-The City purchased another lot just down the block form Moon Gate Plaza at 34 Soledad Street included in this Sites Inventory and is seeking additional property in the area to assemble sites for future development.
+The City purchased another lot just down the block from Moon Gate Plaza at 34 Soledad Street included in this Sites Inventory and is seeking additional property in the area to assemble sites for future development.
 On Abbott Street, construction is expected to finish before July 2023 on 110 units of mixed-use housing after consolidating three lots formerly dedicated to car sales.
 This is the first major housing development on a primary commercial corridor the City has envisioned transforming since the 2002 General Plan.
 A larger Planned Unit Development is in the planning review stages for the northeast corner of John and Abbott Streets which would include 242 units, a hotel, and other commercial uses.
 At 1486 Constitution Boulevard, a market rate developer is utilizing a commercial center's excess parking area and demolishing a vacant gym to add 50 rental units.
-The City, County of Monterey, and Eden Housing are working together on 855 Laurel Drive, where they plan to add 132 units of affordable housing on vacant portions of a large County-owned parcel.
 These projects indicate trends of adaptive reuse or reconstruction of vacant buildings, underutilized lot consolidation, affordable housing partnership, and the start of redevelopment momentum in older commercial areas.